rgiulietti/docu/div.md

-# Signed truncating integer division
+# Signed truncating integer division by constants

-Raffaello Giulietti, v2023-10-30-00
+Raffaello Giulietti, v2023-10-30-01

 In terms of running time, division is the most expensive of the integer arithmetical/logical operations on contemporary CPUs.

-Given an integer compile-time constant `d` (whether during static compilation, or during JIT runtime compilation), the goal is to replace later computations of `x / d` with faster code producing the same outcome, where integer `x` is _not_ known at compile-time.
+Given an integer compile-time constant `d`, it turns out that it is possible to replace later computations of `x / d` with faster code producing the same outcome, where integer `x` is _not_ known at compile-time.
 A preparatory work, done at compile-time and that depends on `d` alone, leads to faster code for the division later on at run-time.

 Detailed proofs of the core algorithm presented here can be found [elsewhere](https://drive.google.com/file/d/1gp5xv4CAa78SVgCeWfGqqI4FfYYYuNFb), in §10.1.